kanduvisla/live/README.md

 - Add trig condition that doesn't plays on the first pattern after a fill
     - suggestion: `LF03`
 - Stutter / randomize track
+- Muting Groups - where you can mute/unmute multiple tracks at once

 ## Known issues & limitations